Cracks, water intrusion, and bowing walls get worse every freeze-thaw cycle — get answers before winter makes it worse.

 In most cases, no. Insurance companies treat foundation settling, cracking, and water intrusion from groundwater as maintenance issues rather than sudden damage.
 There are rare exceptions for covered events like burst pipes, but standard policies almost never apply.
 Plan to pay out of pocket or through financing.

 Look for cracks that are diagonal, stair-stepping through mortar joints, or wider than a quarter inch.
 Doors and windows that stick.
 Floors that slope.
 Basement walls that bow inward.
 White mineral deposits on the wall mean water is pushing through.
 One symptom alone might not mean much — but two or three together usually point to a real problem.
+If you see active cracking on a foundation wall, foundation crack repair done early prevents the kind of structural movement that turns into a much bigger job later.
 A free inspection gives you a clear answer.

 It gets worse.
 Every freeze-thaw cycle widens cracks and increases soil pressure on basement walls.
 Water intrusion leads to mold and wood rot.
 A bowing wall does not straighten itself — it moves further.
 What starts as a minor repair can become a major structural project within a few winters.
 The cost goes up and the damage spreads.

 Yes.
-We work across the Capital District and surrounding communities including Schenectady, Troy, Colonie, Guilderland, Latham, Delmar, Clifton Park, Saratoga Springs, Loudonville, and Bethlehem.
+We work across the Capital District and surrounding communities including Schenectady, Troy, Colonie, Guilderland, Latham, Delmar, Clifton Park, Saratoga Springs, Loudonville, Niskayuna, Bethlehem, and the surrounding area.
+If you're searching for foundation contractors in Albany NY or any of these areas, we cover them all — from foundation repair companies near you doing routine crack work to full structural repair.
 If your area is not listed, we may still be able to help — call to find out.